 Research Use Only: The information provided is for research and educational purposes only.
-These peptides are sold strictly for laboratory research and are not intended for human consumption, clinical use, or as medical treatments.
+NAD+ and related compounds sold by Oath Research are intended strictly for laboratory research and are not for human consumption, clinical use, or as medical treatments.
 Always consult with qualified researchers and follow institutional guidelines.

 Biochemical Properties

-Solubility Profile: Highly water-soluble, facilitating in vitro applications
+Solubility Profile: Highly water-soluble, facilitating in vitro and in vivo research applications

 Research Applications and Studies